CUBI Investors Have Opportunity To Lead Customers Bancorp, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-LOS ANGELES, Dec.
-16, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Customers Bancorp, Inc. ("Customers Bancorp" or the "Company") (NYSE: CUBI ).
+BENSALEM, Pa., Dec.
+20, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Customers Bancorp, Inc. ("Customers Bancorp" or the "Company") (NYSE: CUBI ).

 Class Period: March 1, 2024 – August 8, 2024